mattheyan/EndlessObsession/drafts/software-customization-horror.md

 So here's the lesson that I take away from these stories: when you're asked to make a customization to a software product, take a moment to stop and consider the impact.
 Maybe you can spare yourself, and others, the trouble it might cause.

+And to take it one step futher, this same lesson can be applied to any request or requirements that you're given.
+Take a moment and consider the implications of the request.
+Is there a disaster looming that only you can see?
+Provide the appropriate feedback when needed.
+After all, you're the expert.

 Have you ever experienced something similar?
 What's the craziest thing you've been asked to do at work?
 I'd love to hear about it.